Go to the News Home page

 Radim Zenkl, born in Czechoslovakia and now living in California, is a performer who fuses two different cultures in his musical sound.
 While living in the Czech Rebublic he discovered American bluegrass from records smuggled into his country.
 This initiated a spark that led to an eclectic array of musical styles, and resulted in his defection to the USA in 1989.
 Since then he has achieved phenomenal success in his adopted country, winning the U. S. National Mandolin Championship in 1992, and performing and recording with Jerry Garcia, David Grisman, Bela Fleck, the Preservation Hall Jazz Band, Dan Hicks, and others.
 Radim tours extensively as a mandolin soloist, and with the quartet, "A Festival of Four."
 He has released five solo CDs, and was recently featured on David Grisman's "Tone Poets."
 Radim plays many instruments of the mandolin family, as well as a variety of ethnic flutes.
 He has a long history of inventing new techniques and approaches to the mandolin in his quest to expand its sonic possibilities.
 Radim brings Eastern European melodies, bluegrass chops, original tunes, and musical curiosity to the trio, wrapped in a rock-&-roll intensity that lights up the stage.

-Paulo Sá was born and lives in Rio de Janeiro, Brazil.
-He devoted himself to mandolin performance and research from an early age, specializing in "Choro," a virtuoso style of Brazilian instrumental music.
+Paulo Sá, from Rio de Janeiro, Brazil devoted himself to mandolin performance and research from an early age, specializing in “Choro,” a virtuoso style of Brazilian instrumental music.
 He has performed with Hermeto Pascoal, Paulo Moura, Carlos Malta, Rildo Hora, Joel Nascimento, Wagner Tiso, and other legends of Brazilian music, and toured Europe and North and South America as a soloist, and with the Orquestra de Cordas Brasileiras, Camerata Brasil, and the Rio Trio.
 His recordings have been released in the United States and Europe, as well as Brazil, where they have won numerous awards.
 Paulo has a Doctorate from the Federal University of Rio de Janeiro, and in addition to performing, teaches at the Villa-Lobos Institute of Music and the Brazilian Conservatory of Music.
 He plays bandolim, the Brazilian mandolin, and has a background in Baroque music performance as well as Brazilian styles, that add a level of complexity to his musical arrangements.
 Paulo brings a natural feel for ensemble, a sophisticated sense of syncopation, and intricate polyphony to the trio, wrapped in a Copacabana cool that brings a smile to everyone who hears him play.

 "The playing was fluid and harmonious… a meeting of people who like to play music and have this harmony between them.
 That's exactly what the standing-room-only crowd seemed to appreciate when Sá, Zenkl, and Mair took the stage together, their hands rapidly strumming and fingering the strings of their instruments and their eyes meeting during improvisational solos… 'Unbelievable!' one person said in the crowd after one of the numbers.
 'Hot stuff!' " – Richard Salit, The Providence Journal.